 Read on for insights from the Hispanic/Latino study below.
 Then spend some time with the other “Diverse Viewpoints” studies, “Exploring Wealth in the Black/African American Community” and “Exploring Wealth in the LGBTQ+ Community.”

-“My parents’ sacrifice was a driver for me to get as well educated as I could.”
+“My parents’ sacrifice was a key driver for me to get as well-educated as I could.”

 My brother also helped me get on my feet after college, welcoming me to live rent-free with him and his new wife until I could save up enough for my own apartment.
 I was then happy to help the next generation, assisting with tuition for their daughter (my niece), a student and now graduate of M.I.T.

 Affluent Hispanics/Latinos in the Merrill survey were also four times more likely than the affluent general population to say that planning to assist aging parents financially is their most important financial goal.
 “My mother is the heart of my home now,” DiCarlo says.
 “She’s helping me raise all of my children.
 So, how could I not include her in my future planning?
 It’s the least that I could do for all her hard work and dedication, and I’m proud that I’m able to do that for her.”
-Financial professional and Baruch College MBA student Miguel Barbosa, who grew up in Colombia, South America, agrees.
+Miguel Barbosa, a vice president and operational risk officer at a financial services firm, who grew up in Colombia, South America, and was a Baruch College MBA student at the time of the recording, agrees.
 “Family is like the core thing,” Barbosa says.
 “Even though my parents have pensions, I’m ready to help them if they need me.
 I consider it a responsibility.”

-Even in the face of difficult economic times and a pandemic, as a group, Latinos are generally optimistic about the future and the opportunities it can hold.
-Says Vivero, “I try to advise my kids on how to navigate this complicated economy and how to save and build wealth and prepare for emergencies like this.”
-And Zuccardi adds, “We all as a community are stronger than coronavirus.”
+Even in the face of difficult economic times and a pandemic, as a group, affluent Hispanic/Latino respondents say they are generally optimistic about the future and the opportunities it can hold.
+“I try to advise my kids on how to navigate this complicated economy and how to save and build wealth and prepare for emergencies like this,” Vivero says.
+Zuccardi adds, “We all as a community are stronger than the coronavirus.”

-“Optimism is in my personal DNA,” DeCarlo agrees.
-“I think my kids will have every opportunity in the world.
+DiCarlo says, “I think my kids will have every opportunity in the world.
 I feel very fortunate to be able to give them that steppingstone — something that I didn’t have — and I expect them to be more successful than I am.”